Théo Malget

-Théo Malget (born 2 March 1961) is a Luxembourger retired international footballer who played club football for FC Wiltz 71 and FC Avenir Beggen, as a midfielder.
+Théo Malget (born 2 March 1961) is a Luxembourgish retired international footballer who played club football for FC Wiltz 71 and FC Avenir Beggen, as a midfielder.

-He is, as of August 2021, assistant coach at Etzella Ettelbruck.
+He is, as of August 2021, an assistant coach at Etzella Ettelbruck.

 Club career

 Malget scored 93 goals in 238 matches for FC Wiltz.

 International career

 He made his debut for Luxembourg in an April 1982 friendly match against France and earned a total of 47 caps, scoring 3 goals.
 His final international was an October 1993 World Cup qualification match away against Hungary.

 Personal life

 Malget's son, Kevin, is also a professional footballer.